bbauska/front-end-web-ui/README.md

 In this exercise you learnt to set up package.json, install a npm package and start a development server.

-## Setting up your Development Environment: Git and Node: Additional Resources
+<h3>Setting up your Development Environment: Git and Node: Additional Resources</h3>

 ### <b>PDFs of Presentations</b>